mc-datapacks/en/src/conventions/common_trait.md

 > This trait use [Slash Notation](#slash-notation)!

-This trait represents an item that can be considered "gemstone"
+This trait represents any item that have crystalline structure.

 |Trait|Description|
 |-----|-----------|